-Travel time to a training venue shall be pre-approved, assessed and authorized by the Chief of Police or his/her designee.
-All off-duty approved travel time will be compensated at a rate of time and-half (11⁄2) the regular hourly rate of pay.
+Travel time to a training venue shall be pre-approved, assessed and authorized by the Chief of Police or their designee.
+All off-duty approved travel time will be compensated at a rate of time and-half $(1\frac{1}{2})$ the regular hourly rate of pay.